rupeshkumarbomali02/MYAI-CFO/README.md

-# MYAI CFO 1.24.26

-Local-first, company-isolated finance intelligence MVP candidate.

-This release includes the application, certification harness, QA tooling, the bundled 85-KPI comprehensive fixture, fiscal-year/financial evidence regressions, and optional PdfTable table-extraction integration.

-Production status: HOLD until target-level certification proves all mandatory gates.
+## Project Status

+MYAI CFO is an evolving MVP and is being opened for early community use and feedback.

+The production certification process is intentionally kept separate from the public development release.

+**Internal production certification status: HOLD**

+The production designation will only be changed after all mandatory target-level certification gates pass.